 - We understand the weaknesses of Grid Communications.

 - We understand the strengths and weaknesses of traditional amateur radio communications.

 - We adapt to variations in the scenario.

 - We choose the best tools to accomplish our goals.

 It’s really important to understand the survival or preparedness Communications videos on YouTube.
 99% of the time, there’s some guy reading you the user manual from a baofeng radio, in a video.
 Survival, preparedness, or emcomm has practically nothing to do with how to program a channel or repeater in your radio.
 Moreover, there is no such thing as a one-size-fits-all strategy for shtf Comms.
-Survival, preparedness, and emergency Communications is all about understanding how to use the radio spectrum to your benefit, and putting together a toolbox, to help you achieve your comms goals.
-Anything is BS!
+Survival, preparedness, and emergency Communications are all about understanding how to use the radio spectrum to your benefit, and putting together a toolbox, to help you achieve your comms goals.
+Anything else is total BS!

 In addition to everything you see on this page and the Associated videos, there’s also a lot of related articles on this website.
 Take a look at all the other articles related to emergency communications on oh8stn.org.